pixelsquidd/Random-Factions-Rimworld-Mod/README.md

 * [Biotech Expansion - Mythic](https://steamcommunity.com/sharedfiles/filedetails/?id=2883216840)

 ### Unified World:
-Imagine landing on a rim world where 3 global civilizations compete for your influence or resources.
+Imagine landing on a rim world dominated by two rival factions, one of whom sees you as a natural ally while the other sees you as a threat, yet both are threatened by a global crime syndicate.

 Start a new colony with only the following factions in the faction list:
-* 1 random faction
 * 1 random civil faction
 * 1 random rough faction
 * 1 random pirate faction